Leaderboard rewards

 Review the resolved winners

-When the ranking resolves, the top N participants receive the reward based on the configured quantity.
+When the ranking resolves, the top participants receive the reward, up to the quantity you set.

 Why the one-game rule matters

 Performance rewards depend on a clear ranking context.
-If the same reward is attached to several performance games, the campaign becomes harder to interpret:
+If the same reward is attached to several performance games, the campaign becomes harder to read:

 • operators lose the one-to-one link between reward and leaderboard